kimono-koans/httm/README.md

 The `httm` project contains two components:

 1. The `httm` executable: To install `git clone` this repo, and `cargo build` for right now.
+On MacOS, you will have to [code-sign](https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/Procedures/Procedures.html) to use the remote capabilities.
 Sorry kids!
 3. The `httm_restore.sh` script: To install just place somewhere in your PATH.
 Depends upon `sk` or [skim](https://github.com/lotabout/skim) because that's my jam.

 ## License